keebd/keebd-docs/build-guides/fourier-v1.3/README.md

 Install the reset switch and controller header pins.

+!> NOTE: DO NOT direct attach the controller until you solder the switches.
+You can add the controller here only if you are socketing it as there is a switch that needs to be soldered underneath the controller on both halves.

 ![](./solder-right-half.jpg ':size=700px')

 Repeat the same process with the diodes, TRRS jack, reset switch and controller header pins with the right half.
 Note that there's no I2C resistor slots on this side, as they're only needed on one half.